swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 <div class="objectives" markdown="1">
 #### Objectives
-* Explain a Matlab function file
+* Explain a Matlab function file.
-* Define a function that takes parameters
+* Define a function that takes parameters.
 * Test and debug a function.
-* Explain what a call stack is, and trace changes to the call stack as functions ar ecalled.
+* Explain what a call stack is, and trace changes to the call stack as functions are called.
 * Set default values for function parameters.
 * Explain why we should divide programs into small, single-purpose functions.
 </div>